GSA/feedback.usa.gov/pages/contact.md

 permalink: /contact/
 ---

 Please contact us if you have any questions about Service Design Analytics or Touchpoints.
-We will do our best to response within 2 business days.
+We will do our best to respond within 2 business days.

 <div id="touchpoint-contact-form"></div>